prathameshnarkhede/generic-backgroundworker/README.md

-# generic-backgroundworker
+# Generic BackgroundWorker
-This is a trial implementation of Generic BackgroundWorker
+This is a trial implementation of Generic BackgroundWorker.
+It consists Generic Background Worker along with Sample implementation.